japinell/KU-CBC-Homework-18-Workout-Tracker/README.md

 ## Usage

 The application has been coded to perform CRUD operations against a live **MongoDb** database using the most common HTTP methods for REST APIs: _GET_, _POST_, and _PUT_.
-If you want to run the application in your development environment, make sure to follow the [Installation](#installation) instructions above; otherwise, a live instance can be tested in [Heroku](https://ku-cbc-workout-tracker.herokuapp.com/), which connects to a live **MongoDb Atlas** database.
+If you want to run the application in your development environment, make sure to follow the [Installation](#installation) instructions above; otherwise, the application has been deployed to [Heroku](https://ku-cbc-workout-tracker.herokuapp.com/) through a **CI/CD** pipeline, which also connects to a live **MongoDb Atlas** database.

 In addition, the application has been coded with a _mobile first_ approach in mind.